DFHack/dfhack/docs/guides/modding-guide.rst

 The structure of a mod
 ----------------------

-For reference, `Tachy Guns <https://www.github.com/wolfboyft/tachy-guns>`__ is a full mod that conforms to this guide.

 In the example below, we'll use a mod name of ``example-mod``.
 I'm sure your mods will have more creative names!
 Mods have a basic structure that looks like this::